Safeya-Yasien/e-commerce-mern-app/README.md

 ### 59. Ask about handling 'full name' in 'user.model' if best i get it from user as 'firstName' and 'lastName' or 'fullName'?

+### 60. The answer is 'firstName' and 'lastName' because i'ts easier to combine two fields than to to split

+### 61. Then combine 'firstName' and 'lastName' in 'fullName' field using 'virtual' in 'user.model'

+### 62. If i want 'fullName' appears when send data to frontend then i need to add 'toJSON' and 'toObject' in 'user.model'

+### 63. Add 'enum' in 'gender' field for more strict validation in 'user.model'

 ---

 ### 35. Use Timer to show the countdown